teamNewDev/ec-shopping-app/README.md

 # ec-shopping-app
 Ese Curtis

-Author: Ese Curtis
+Author: Ese Curtis \n
-Description: A Shopping app (shoppie), designed  for learning about PWA and indexedDb and also a challenge emtry for the newDev shopping app challenge
+Description: A Shopping app (shoppie), designed  for learning about PWA and indexedDb and also a challenge emtry for the newDev shopping app challenge \n
 version: 1.2.0